Customer Service Charter

 When you contact us you can expect to be treated honestly and fairly.
 We encourage feedback on our customer service performance and welcome your input through submission of the Customer Feedback Form, surveys and formal correspondence.

-- Dealing with complaints fairly, promptly and professionally
+- Dealing with inquiries and complaints fairly and professionally.

 You can help us to meet our commitment to you by:

-- Referring initial enquiries through the correct channels.
+- Referring initial inquiries through the correct channels.

 Complaint and Resolution Process